6504/Dashboard-2020/README.md

 **Portions of code may be incomplete/unfinished, as the FRC 2020 season was cut short due to the COVID-19 pandemic.**

-**Development of this code will be continued, but will be moved to FRC-2021.**
+**Development of this code will be continued, but will be moved to a new repository.**

 **- Chandi Kanhai**